Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Introduction

 \section{Introduction}

-The development of trustworthy AI systems depends on multiple different ethical principles like privacy preservation and explicability~\cite{ethics_guidelines,EUcomission_2019}.
-Ensuring that AI systems address such principles is crucial for maintaining trust, compliance, and ethical standards.
-Such principles are critical in data-sensitive applications such as banking~\cite{doguc2022data} and healthcare~\cite{rieke_future_2020,saraswat2022explainable}.
+The development of trustworthy AI systems depends on different ethical principles like privacy preservation and explicability~\cite{ethics_guidelines,EUcomission_2019}.
+Upholding these principles is essential to foster trust, ensure compliance, and maintain ethical integrity, particularly in data-sensitive fields like banking~\cite{doguc2022data} and healthcare~\cite{rieke_future_2020,saraswat2022explainable}.